nchlswhttkr/website/content/resume.md

     Junior Software Developer
   </p>
   <p>
-    <em>January 2018 - June 2019</em>
+    <em>Jan 2018 - Jun 2019</em>
   </p>
 </div>

 -   Developed [MonPlan](#monplan), Monash's service for study planning and online course advice
 -   Engaged with and presented to faculties and departments across Monash to introduce and launch MonPlan in 2018
 -   Partnered with the Research unit on placement to bring their reporting apps to the cloud

 <div class="left-right-divide">
   <p>